 Modern life is supposed to be easier thanks to modern conveniences.
 Yet in many ways it has become more complex as we rely on financial stability to meet all of our needs.
 Modern homesteaders have responded by joining ranks and supporting one another as we seek to replace expensive convenience with self-empowering skills.

-For some, this will mean growing food for their household.
+For some, having a homestead means growing food for their household.
 For others, it will mean learning some of the many skills listed on this page…and more!

-Which skills have you mastered?
+Which homestead skills have you mastered?
 Which are you excited to learn?